angelperezleon/who2f2b/README.md

 - Stats 4th Aug 2021

-In the space of 48-hours running this script through cron once a night, these are the stats:
+ running this script through cron once a night, these are the stats:

-Suing cmd: sudo fail2ban-client status sshd

-Currently banned:	783 of which 330 are entire subnet bans!
+ - In the space of 48-hours: Currently banned:	783 of which 330 are entire subnet bans!
+ - & after 72hours: Currently banned:	931 of which 440 are entire subnet bans!

+Using cmd: sudo fail2ban-client status sshd

 **Todo**